 - “video attracted so much attention that it crashed Dollar Shave Club’s servers.
 Within 48 hours of the video’s release, the company received 12,000 orders.” ― John Warrillow, The Automatic Customer

 - “Research firm Gartner estimates that “by 2015, 35% of Global 2000 companies with non-media digital products will generate incremental revenue of 5% to 10% through subscription-based services and revenue models.”12” ― John Warrillow, The Automatic Customer

 The Automatic Customer is a clear guide to establishing a subscription company.
 John Warrillow discusses the merits of constructing a subscription to any company before showing you the way to.
 Subscription companies are about reliable income.

-Far past Netflix, WhatsApp along with other high tech digital providers, customers can buy monthly subscriptions for almost anything nowadays, from blossoms to razors to black underwear.
+WhatsApp and other high tech digital providers, far past Netflix, customers, can buy monthly subscriptions for almost anything nowadays, from blossoms to razors to black underwear.
 The actual secret to making the most of this subscription market, and producing automatic clients on the way, is your creativity.